Can I Solve This on My Own or Do I Need an Attorney?

 Your state's child support agency facilitates child support payments.
 There are a few ways to receive child support payments.
 This includes:

 The state child support guidelines have rules to make child support calculations.
-The court follows the child support guidelines to get a child support amount.
+The court follows these child support guidelines to get a child support amount.
 The amount of support can change if the factors change.
-The state guidelines are based on many factors, which may include:

 There aren't many deductions allowed on child support worksheets.
 See the following deductions:

 Your financial situation may change over time.
-Problems arise when the amount of child support is too high relative to the paying parent's income.
+Problems arise when child support is too high relative to the paying parent's income.
 If you can't afford the child support amount, consider a modification.
 You can file a motion with the court.
 You can add updated information to the child support worksheet and resubmit it as proof of your current financial condition.

 Either party may ask the court to modify the order due to a substantial change of circumstances.
 Examples may include: